xabbo/xabbo/README.md

 `/fxa <name>` activates the effect specified by its name. *This will consume the effect if it is not currently activated.*

-`/dropfx` removes an effect applied by a furni, this works by quickly enabling and disabling the lightsaber effect.
+`/dropfx` removes an effect applied by a furni.

 ## Friends